Skip Navigation

 > node server.js

-Test the app locally at http://localhost:3000 to confirm the time is being updated in realtime.
-You will also see Client connected in your server logs.
+Test the app locally at http://localhost:5001 to confirm that the time is updated in real time.
+You also see Client connected in your server logs.

-Once you’re satisfied with the behavior, commit all your files to git (except node_modules, which should be added to .gitignore) and deploy the app to Heroku:
+When you’re satisfied with the behavior, commit all your files to git, except node_modules, which you want to add to .gitignore.
+Then deploy the app to Heroku.

 $ heroku create